 Samba School by Parts

 Samba Schools are divided into alas (wings or sections), with people wearing the same costumes.
-Just to simplify, let's refer to anyone participating in the parade as a component.
-The number of components in each ala and float varies, according to the plans of the school designer (carnavalesco).
+To simplify, let's refer to anyone participating in the Parade as a component.
+The number of components in each ala and float varies according to the plans of the school designer (carnavalesco).

-Luiza Brunet is one of the references when we are talking about Queens and Princesses.
+Luiza Brunet is one of the references when we talk about Queens and Princesses.

-Luiza Brunet is one of the references when we are talking about Queens and Princesses.
+Luiza Brunet is one of the references when we talk about Queens and Princesses.

-Components all share the same obligation - to perform during the whole parade interacting with the audience.
-They must know by heart the school theme and sing along.
-Some of the alas have special choreographies, and one must learn and deliver while at the samba runway.
+Components all share the same obligation: to perform during the whole Parade and interact with the audience.
+They must know the school theme by heart and sing along.
+Some of the alas have special choreographies, and one must learn and deliver them while on the samba runway.

 The results depend on a collective effort.
-As the parade is seen and taped from all angles nothing escapes the cameras.
+Nothing escapes the cameras as the Parade is seen and taped from all angles.
 The components of a float get even more visibility.
-In addition to performing they have to be oblivious to the heights - some floats are gigantic!
+In addition to performing, they have to be oblivious to the heights - some floats are enormous!

-At the concentration and within the passarela (samba runway) Samba Schools place supervisors, to make sure everything runs smoothly.
-They may speed up or slow down a group.
-And they keep an eye on people who are misbehaving.
-Components may take photos at the Concentration and dispersion areas, not while you are performing.
+Samba schools place supervisors at the Concentration and within the samba runway (passarela) to make sure everything runs smoothly.
+They may speed up or slow down a group, and they keep an eye on people who are misbehaving.
+Components may take photos at the Concentration and dispersion areas, but not while you are performing.

 A group of abre-alas at the Concentration.
 Their performance was awesome!